Historical Society of Berks County

 Founded in 1869, the Historical Society of Berks County (HSBC) operates the Berks History Center as a museum and library located in Reading, Pennsylvania.
 The Society's mission, as described on its website, is "to focus attention on the unique local history, the vast material culture, and the diverse cultural heritage of Berks County by preserving, archiving, and promoting this material to instill in our citizens of all ages and ethnic groups an awareness of this growing treasure trove of information.
 This allows the HSBC to be a major cultural magnet, drawing people to our community."

+It has EIN 23-1421917 as a 501(c)(3) Public Charity; in 2024 it claimed total revenue of $1,173,506 and total assets of $10,392,245.

 The Historical Society houses materials relating to the early history of Berks County in its museum and in the Henry Janssen Library.
 Over 10,000 members and patrons visit during the year.
 The Society educates students from public and private schools in the area and is visited by researchers from all over the country.